AnkitMathur93/CourseProject/README.md

 testActivity_Id:- It is the vector of the Activity labels of the data in "test.txt".

+#####labels<-function(ele)

+This Function is used to extract first element of the object ele passed as argument.It used in sapply() function to extract first element of the list elements.

 #####tidydata<-function(X)

 This is the function which returns the required independent tidy data set with the average of each variable for each activity and each subject.It also creates the "tidyDataset.txt" file